claint76/inivation-docs/Hardware user guides/User_guide_-_DAVIS240.md

 ## Firmware upgrades

-If we advise you to upgrade your firmware, please read the [reflashing guide](http://www.inilabs.com/support/reflashing).
+If we advise you to upgrade your firmware, please read the **TO CHANGE** [reflashing guide](http://www.inilabs.com/support/reflashing).

 ## Dimensions